-A borrower who is an owner-occupant (as set forth in Section 1.1.2) of a property that is security for a loan that is current or has only one payment due and unpaid by the end of the month in which it is due and who contacts the servicer to request HAMP consideration must be evaluated to determine if he or she is at risk of imminent default.
+A borrower who is an owner-occupant (as set forth in Section 1.1.2) of a property that is security for a loan that is current or has only one payment due and unpaid by the end of the month in which it is due (i.e., a borrower that is less than 60 days delinquent) and who contacts the servicer to request HAMP consideration must be evaluated to determine if he or she is at risk of imminent default.
 Each servicer must have written standards for determining imminent default that are consistent with applicable contractual agreements and accounting standards and must apply the standards equally to all borrowers.
+Such standards may, if consistent with investor guidelines, include a determination that a borrower is at risk of imminent default and will be evaluated for a HAMP modification if the borrower is at least 15 days delinquent, has documented a financial hardship, and has represented that he or she does not have sufficient liquid assets to make the monthly mortgage payment.
+The mortgage file and/or servicing system must contain evidence of this determination.